Girne / Kyrenia

 A small LGBT friendly cafe very close to Lorenza Cafe,

-both facing the same backyard behind
+both facing the same courtyard behind the

 Buyuk Han, (Listed in 2016)